-England cricketer Ben Stokes was crowned as the 2019 BBC Sports Personality of the Year on Sunday evening.
-The 28-year-old had an amazing year.
-Not only did he help England to win the World Cup, he helped the Test side to tie the Ashes series 2-2, a series during which, he played one of the greatest innings of all time at Headingley.
-In honour of Stokes being crowned as the SPOTY, we’ve taken a look at his career in pictures.
+England all-rounder Ben Stokes has been named as the Leading Cricketer in the World in the 2020 edition of Wisden Cricketers’ Almanack.
+Stokes had an amazing year, not only helping England to win the World Cup, but he also helped the Test side to tie the Ashes series 2-2, a series during which, he played one of the greatest innings of all time at Headingley.
+In honour of Stokes being crowned as the Leading Cricketer in the World, we’ve taken a look at the best moments of his career

 Stokes makes his England debut in a One-Day International against Ireland in Dublin back in August 2011.